Pareto-Rational Verification: Introduction

-We further propose two approaches to implement efficiently this \FPT{} result.
+Third, we establish the fixed-parameter tractability (\FPT{}) of the universal \problemVerifAb{} where the parameters are the number $t$ of objectives of the environment as well as the highest priorities used in the parity objectives or the size of the formulas used in the Boolean B\"uchi objectives.
+For the particular case of the \problemVerifAb{} with parity conditions, the parameters reduce to $t$ only.
+Since this number is expected to be limited in practice, our result is of practical relevance.
+We further propose two approaches to efficiently implement this \FPT{} result for the case of the \problemVerifAb{}.
 The first optimizes the construction of the set of Pareto-optimal payoffs for the environment, while the second is a counterexample-based algorithm that builds an under-approximation of the set of Pareto-optimal payoffs on demand.